awwright/grammarswiki/grammars/README.md

 * Browse a comprehensive catalog of context-free grammars defined for use in open standards and Internet protocols.

+* browse examples and documentation for the existing protocols.

 * write my own grammars, for internal applications or for specifying changes to protocols, or for proposing new standard protocols.

+* Reference existing protocols/formats in new protocols, as desired (for example, specify a field as JSON or a date/time format).

-* specify extension points, specifying what the default behavior is, and who is allowed to define changes to the default behavior.
+* specify extension points of a grammar, specifying what the default behavior is, and who is allowed to define changes to the default behavior.

-* browse examples and documentation for the existing protocols.

 * fork a grammar to make edits to it; and compare the fork for all of the changes from the original.

+* regular expression search and replace on regular expressions; convert regular expressions matching within one language for another, e.g. change a UTF-8 regular expression to UTF-16, or a JSON regular expression to XML.

+* convert an unanchored regular expression to one anchored at a specific point in another grammar.
+For example, generate an anchored regular expression for an entire email address given an unanchored regex for the username part.
+Normalize the regex by default.

+* Normalizing a regex: expanding the language of the regex so that it matches all equivalent forms.
+For example, normalizing the character "A" would also match "\u0041" when normalized for JSON strings.

 * Click links and edit documentation embedded in the comments

 * Jump to definitions and see usage of a rule in the same file, and other files in the project or catalog

-* embed existing protocols in the new protocols, as desired (for example, JSON or date/time formats).

 * run example inputs to the grammars and see how it parses